jjungo/solhsm-engine/README.md

     docker build -t solhsm-engine .

-At this point your may have in your data folder in your current directory:
+At this point, this is what you should have in your current directory:

     data
     ├── cert